peterkwkwan/Programming_Theory/blockchain/4_block_creation.md

 The 3rd criteria is much more complicated.
 In the blockchain network, there is no KYC process and no intermediaries.
 How can we prove this?
 This is where *digital signatures* come into play.

-### Digital Signatures - symmetric encryption, single key
+### Digital Signatures - Symmetric encryption, single key

 Encryption recap - allows us to encrypt some data (plain text) using a key, becoming cipher text, then using the same key to decipher the cipher text back into plain text.

 > Since we are using the same key, this is known as _symmetric encryption_

+The issue with using this method is that if we send the key over the internet, it can get intercepted.
+Then the hacker would be able to read all our data without us knowing!

+### Non-digital signature - Asymmetric encryption